ivs-kuleuven/platosim3/source/run_input.rst

 **TiltAngle:** :guilabel:`Allowed values` :math:`\in` [0, 90] deg

 Tilt angle of the telescope.
 This angle, together with the azimuth angle, characterises the orientation of the telescope pointing (i.e. telescope optical axis) w.r.t. the platform pointing.
-This parameter is only used when the ``GroupID = Custom``.
+This parameter is only used if ``GroupID = Custom``.

 The tilt angle is the offset between the camera optical axis and the platform pointing, i.e. the angle between the camera line-of-sight (positive :math:`Z_{\rm CAM}` axis and the positive :math:`Z_{\rm PLM}` axis (see Fig. 4).

 **AzimuthAngle:** :guilabel:`Allowed values` :math:`\in` [0, 360] deg

 Azimuth angle of the telescope, expressed in degrees.
 This angle, together with the tilt angle, characterises the orientation of the telescope pointing (i.e. telescope optical axis) w.r.t. the platform pointing.
-This parameter is only used when the ``GroupID = Custom``.
+This parameter is only used if ``GroupID = Custom``.

 The azimuth angle is the position angle of the rotation of the telescope around the positive :math:`z_{\rm PLM}` axis (see Figs. 4 and 5).